srikanthjg/Clutterless/README.md

 3. Enable "Developer mode" using the toggle in the top right
 4. Click "Load unpacked"
 5. Select the directory containing this extension
-6. The LLM Tab Grouper icon should appear in your Chrome toolbar
+6. The Clutterless icon should appear in your Chrome toolbar

 ### Dependencies